Robert 'Buddy' McKendree

-McKendree attended the University of Florida and earned a degree in agricultural education.
+McKendree attended the University of Florida and earned a Bachelor’s degree in Agricultural Education.
 He taught middle school agriculture for one year in Florida and then taught high school and middle school agriculture for two years in Indiana.
-He completed a master’s degree in agricultural education at Kansas State University, and is working towards a doctorate in curriculum and instruction.
+He attended Kansas State University for graduate school, earning a Master’s degree in Agricultural Education and a Doctorate in Curriculum and Instruction.

-McKendree’s research activities have involved self-regulated learning in the agricultural education classroom.
+McKendree’s research activities have involved teacher understanding of student thinking, including teacher interpretation and facilitation of metacognition.
 He has also been involved with food science and safety curriculum development and has helped train Kansas and Nebraska teachers in those areas.

 He grew up in rural central Florida on his family’s ranch.
 He was involved in Agricultural Education and FFA during high school, and cites his agriculture teacher as the reason he chose agricultural education as a career field.

 Cultivating student leadership through farm to school in Michigan’s Upper Peninsula

 Published on January 21, 2021

 Cultivating sustainable leadership in agriculture, food, and natural resources education and beyond